gitlabhq/gitlabhq/doc/development/ui_guide.md

 part of the UI for smaller resolutions in favor of a better user experience.
 However core functionality like browsing files, creating issues, writing comments, should be available on all resolutions.

+## Icons

+* `trash` icon for button or link that does destructive action like removing information from database or file system
+* `x` icon for closing/hiding UI element.
+For example close modal window
+* `pencil` icon for edit button or link
+* `eye` icon for subscribe action
+* `rss` for rss/atom feed
+* `plus` for link or dropdown that lead to page wher eyou create new object (For example new issue page)

+## Buttons

+* Button should contain icon or text.
+Exceptions should be approved by UX designer.
+* Use gray button on white background or white button on gray background.
+* Use red button for destructive actions (not revertable).
+For example removing issue.
+* Use green or blue button for primary action.
+Primary button should be only one.
+Do not use both green and blue button in one form.